Overview: Data Staging and Transfer to Jobs¶

 This guide describes where to place files on the access points, and how to use these files within jobs, with links to a more detailed guide for each use case.

-from /home
+) from the /home

-Use HTCondor File Transfer for Smaller Job Files¶
+for Smaller Files¶

 You should use your /home

-directory to stage job files where:
+directory to stage input and output files where:

 - individual input files per job are less than 1GB per file, and if there are multiple files, they total less than 1GB